csantana1121/BitcoinData/README.md

 * Track the current price of Bitcoin in USD, EUR, and GBP
 * Tell the user the current price of Bitcoin in a neat human readable format:
 ![Output](https://github.com/csantana1121/BitcoinData/blob/master/data/images/image.png?raw=true)
-* Store the current price of into a database for future reference and tracking purposes
+* Store the current price of into a database for data analysis and tracking purposes
+* Export and save the database onto a cloud to allow it to be shared between devices
 * Allow the user to access historical data on the price of Bitcoin

 ## To Do List